-Our Diesel to Dual Fuel system is based on a fumigation principle first observed by Mr. Rudolph Diesel, the inventor of the Diesel engine.
+Our system is based on a fumigation principle first observed by Mr. Rudolph Diesel, the inventor of the Diesel engine.
 Natural gas enters the engine with normal combustion air through the air filter, before the turbo charger.
 A significantly reduced amount of diesel fuel continues into the engine, which serves as a pilot ignition source for the natural gas.
-Our control system maintains the proper balance of natural gas, diesel and air to meet the engines' BTU power requirements.
+Our control system maintains the proper balance of natural gas, diesel and air to safely meet the engines' BTU power requirements.

 The Dual Fuel fumigation system does not add spark plugs or change other specifications within the engine, so factory warranties remain in effect.
 Engines maintain full rated horsepower/kW at factory recommended operating temperatures.
 Emissions such as NOx can be lowered by as much as 60%.
 Oil changes can be extended approximately 3 times normal.
 Black exhaust smoke (particulates) can become clear.